Ramiro Amarelle

-Ramiro Figueiras Amarelle (born 17 December 1977) is a Spanish former beach soccer player and is currently the caretaker manager of Chinese Super League club Beijing Guoan.
-He was the captain of the Spain national beach soccer team.
-In 2019, the magazine France Football placed Amarelle third in an article named "10 Legends of Beach Soccer."
+Ramiro Figueiras Amarelle (born 17 December 1977) is a Spanish former professional beach soccer player and current football coach.
+Widely regarded as one of the greatest beach soccer players in history, he captained the Spain national beach soccer team and scored 303 goals in 309 international appearances between 1997 and 2013.
+In 2019, France Football ranked him third in their list of the "10 Legends of Beach Soccer".